Policy: Open Access

 - The University requires a copy of the following research outputs to be deposited in the University research repository:

-- Journal and conference publications, technical reports and other original, substantial works – within 1 year of publication
+- Journal and conference publications, technical reports and other original, substantial works – within 3 months or as promptly as possible after publication

-- Open access monographs – within 1 year of publication
+- Open access monographs – within 3 months or as promptly as possible after publication

-- Non-open access monographs – within 5 years of publication
+- Non-open access monographs – where they will be openly accessible within 5 years

-- Access through the research repository will be consistent with the publisher agreements.
-The Author accepted version can be made accessible via open access immediately.
+- Access through the research repository will be consistent with access conditions for the version stored in the repository.
+The Author accepted manuscript (AAM) can generally be made accessible via open access immediately, or after a short embargo period.
 The published version will be made openly accessible in accordance with the publisher agreement.

 - The University may, pursuant to the Intellectual Property Policy, provide access to research outputs deposited in the University research repository.

-- Research outputs may be embargoed from open access dissemination by ANU for a finite period of time, based on commercial sensitivity, contractual obligations or confidentiality obligations.
-Embargoes must be agreed to by the relevant College.
+- Research outputs may be embargoed from open access dissemination by ANU for a finite period of time, based on commercial or cultural sensitivities, contractual obligations by the appropriate delegate.

 - Where Research Student theses include confidential sections or appendices, the entire thesis will be made available, except for any section subject to an embargo as outlined in section 4.

 - The University does not support the payment of article processing fees (APCs) or ‘hybrid’ fees (where an individual article is made available through payment of an article processing fee).